glacial-engineering/millibreak/README.md

 #### Exploit

-Major: Combined with vulnerability 1, this reduces the cost to purchase a ticket to 0 SOL if the account buying the ticket reuses any other ticket account (current or old), AND pays themselves for it.
+Major: Combined with vulnerability 1, the attacker can acquire free tickets by re-using any previously created ticket account (for either the current game or past games) and redirecting payment to themselves.
+Because the account already existed, the attacker does not even need to pay the rent for the ticket.
+This has the added impact of allowing the attacker to erase other player's tickets and claim them as the attacker's.

 #### Fix